AzureAD/microsoft-authentication-library-for-js/lib/msalAngular/README.md

   ````

 ## Public API
-We expose APIs for login, logout. acquiring access token and more.
+We expose APIs for login, logout, acquiring access token and more.
 Here is a detailed list.
 ````
 1.login_redirect()
 2.login_popup()